What every man should know about prostate cancer

 When and why should I get screened for prostate cancer?

 Early detection increases the chances of surviving prostate cancer.
-The National Comprehensive Cancer Network recommends men should get yearly screenings starting at age 50.
+The National Comprehensive Cancer Network recommends men should get yearly screenings starting at the age of 50.
 Screenings should consist of a digital rectal exam, as well as a PSA blood test.

 What are the treatment options for prostate cancer?